jpoonn630/Hardware_Hash_Autopilot/README.md

 5) Done

   - To use open cmd as admin
-  - Navigate by your usb drive. eg C:\Windows\System32>D:
+  - Navigate to your usb drive. eg C:\Windows\System32>D:
   - D:\>get-hash.cmd
-  - It will then scrape and a, excel file called "mycurrenthash" will be created inside the usb directory, ready to be upload to autopilot enrollment
+  - It will then scrape an excel file called "mycurrenthash".
+It will be created inside the usb directory, ready to be use and upload to autopilot enrollment